 Several precautions can reduce SARS-CoV-2 transmission.
 These are especially important for immunocompromised people, including cancer patients on active treatment, people with advanced or untreated HIV and organ transplant recipients.

 - Wear a well-fitted mask or respirator indoors and in crowded outdoor settings.

 - Wash your hands with soap and water frequently.

 - Use hand sanitizer containing at least 60% alcohol.

 - Stay home if you are sick.

-Changes in prevention guidelines over time reflect an evolving understanding of how the new virus spreads.
-Early guidelines emphasized cleaning surfaces, although it later became apparent that this is not a common transmission route.
+Changes in prevention guidelines over time reflect an evolving understanding of how the virus spreads.
+Early guidelines emphasized cleaning surfaces, but it later became apparent that this is not a common transmission route.
 Similarly, it became clear that most outdoor activities pose a low risk.

-Last Reviewed: September 7, 2021
+Last Reviewed: September 15, 2021